Yass1G1/NBS_Work/README.md

 # NBS_Work
-All the scripts I did during my first internship at NeoByteServices
+All the stuff I've done during my first internship at NeoByteServices